gardener/gardener-extension-provider-openstack/docs/usage-as-operator.md

 Some OpenStack environments don't need these regional mappings, hence, the `region` and `keystoneURLs` fields are optional.
 If your OpenStack environment only has regional values and it doesn't make sense to provide a (non-regional) fallback then simply omit `keystoneURL` and always specify `region`.

+If Gardener creates and manages the router of a shoot cluster, it is additionally possible to specify that the [enable_snat](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/networking_router_v2#enable_snat) field is set to `true` via `useSNAT: true` in the `CloudProfileConfig`.

 ## Example `CloudProfile` manifest